 el n.k. lee is a visual artist working in the field of expanded painting.
-By dissecting the traditional materials of painting she conflates form and subject to critique how race and gender becomes viewable on the body.
-As a provocation of even her own identity as a mediated selfhood, she suggests that these visual grammars can be shifted through suspension and accumulation; the loading and unloading of symbolic meaning attributed to the concretization of subjectivity.
+By re-organizing the materials of painting she draws a conflation between form and subject (’the painting structure’ with ‘the painterly image’) in order to embed identity into larger systems of image production and dissemination.
+As a provocation of even her own self as a mediated image surface, she suggests that the visual grammar of representation can be shifted through suspension and accumulation; the loading and unloading of symbolic meaning.
 Whether looking to how national identity forms the individual; ethnic signifiers shape one’s personhood; or a sexual encounter unfolds into immobility, her practice asks: Am I subject, and the painting object; is the painting subject, and I the object; does the object complete me?

 Based in Chicago, IL; Born 1996, Los Angeles